hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 Traditionally, the development of Multi-Task Learning was aimed to improve the generalization of multiple task predictors by jointly training them, while allowing some sort of knowledge transfer and between them [(Caruana, 1997)][caruana1997].
 If you, for example, train a *surface normal prediction* model and *depth prediction* model together, they will definitely share mutually-benefitial features together [(Eigen et al. 2015)][eigen-dnl].
 This motivation is clearly inspired by natural intelligence &mdash; living creatures in an remarkable way can easily learn a task by leveraging the knowledge from other tasks.
 A broader generalization of this idea is called [Lifelong Learning][lifelong-learning], in which different tasks are not even learned simultaneously.

 However, screw these academic stuffs, **we are [engineers][im-an-engineer]**!
 Why should we care about leveraging diverse features from different tasks when we can just *slap that AI* with more data ([kagglers][kagglers] doesn't count here)?
-If you are an engineer from *big AF* companies like Google, Samsung, Microsoft, etc. then *Hell Yeah* you've got a *ton* of cash to *splash out* on labellers!
+If you are an engineer from *big [AF][as-fuck]* companies like Google, Samsung, Microsoft, etc. then *Hell Yeah* you've got a *ton* of cash to *splash out* on labellers!
 Just hire them to get more data.
 Thus, our main motivation for Multi-Task learning are less obvious, but even more important from an engineering and consumer standpoint:

 -  **To optimize multiple objectives at once.** For instance, in [GANs][gan], it is shown in various tasks that often incorporating additonal loss functions can yield much better results ([Isola et al. 2017][pix2pix]; [Wang et al. 2018][vid2vid]).
 A [regularization term][regularization] can also be considered as additional objective.